edalorzo/fundamental-programming/README.rst

 If you are interested in knowing more, in the past I had answered a question in Stackoverflow explaining this and `several other shortcomings in the Java type system <https://stackoverflow.com/a/22919112/697630>`_ that would make developers lives much harder if they had to deal with checked exceptions every time they need to use them in lambda expression.

-The principle here is avoid checked exceptions and favor unchecked exceptions whe possible.
+The principle here is avoid checked exceptions and favor unchecked exceptions when possible.

 Retryability: Transient vs Persistent Exceptions
 ------------------------------------------------